Scott3142/SMaSH-IT-Training.github.io/_pages/about.md

 philosophy-row1:
   - header: Students First
     text: |
       <p>Students are at the heart of what we do.
-Professional development for staff does not work without carefully conisdering the needs of each individual learner.
+Professional development for staff does not work without carefully considering the needs of each individual learner.
 A technique that might work for one school or one age group might not work at all for another.

       <br/><br/>